Skip to main content

 On Wednesday 5 February we received our formal invitation to submit Local Government Reorganisation proposals.
 These proposals will bring together lower and upper tier local government services in new unitary councils.
 The letter sent from Jim McMahon OBE, Minister of State for Local Government and English Devolution sets out the criteria against which proposals will be assessed and further guidance on what information the proposals should include.

 It also confirms when we have to submit our proposals back to Government by.
-Interim proposals due on or before 21 March 2025 and full proposals by 28 November 2025.
+Interim proposals due, on, or before 21 March 2025 and full proposals by 28 November 2025.
 These are stated in the timeline above.

 What is the council doing now?